tldr-pages/tldr/pages/common/supervisorctl.md

 # supervisorctl

 > Supervisor is a client/server system that allows its users to control a number of processes on UNIX-like operating systems.
-> Supervisorctl is the command-line client piece of the supervisor which provides a shell-like interface.
+> Supervisorctl is the command line client piece of the supervisor which provides a shell-like interface.
 > More information: <http://supervisord.org>.

 - Start/stop/restart a process: